picoworm/tornadofx-samples/README.md

 ![CRM Demo App](/screenshots/crm.png?raw=true "CRM Demo App")

-If you would like to see other features of Tornado FX showcased, [file an issue!](issues) and we'll make sure to add an example for you :)
+If you would like to see other features of Tornado FX showcased, [file an issue](https://gihub.com/edvin/tornadofx-samples) and we'll make sure to add an example for you :)

-The example contains contact data and images from [[https://randomuser.me]].
+The example contains contact data and images from https://randomuser.me.
 The generated JSON was then stripped for unneded fields, but no data was changed.
 The example data is copyrighted under the [Creative Commons BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/) license.